Tuesday, June 30, 2026

 This next summer solstice event is a far cry from a boisterous bike rally - it is the Day of Private Reflection and is observed in Northern Ireland, the UK and the Republic of Ireland.
 This event is meant to be an opportunity for people to reflect on the long-running (1698-1998) religious and political conflict in Northern Island, often referred to as The Troubles.
 The point of reflection on this day is for people to consider the deep pain and profound sense of loss that the violence caused for Northern Ireland.
 Awareness can become understanding, which in turn can lead to a strong desire for a lasting peace.
 To participate in this social experiment, you really only need to think deeply - on this subject of course.
 No letting your mind wander!
 Alternatively, you could watch one of these excellent films to get your empathy going.

 How do you feel about yoga?
-In September 2014, Prime Minister Narendra Modi suggested that the longest day of the year should be known as the International Yoga Day.
+In September 2014, Prime Minister Narendra Modi suggested that the longest day of the year should be known as the International Day of Yoga.
 Yoga originated in India and the point of the special day is to showcase the important role it plays in Indian culture.
 PM Modi is a strong advocate for good health, so the undeniable benefits of yoga are also something that has been touted.
 If you know and like yoga, do a little on June 21st.
 If you know nothing about it, give it a try.

 Take Care, Pam